What is Atomic Number and Mass Number?

 - All the atoms of a particular element have the same number of protons, and hence the same atomic number.

 - Atoms of different elements have different atomic numbers.

-- For example, all atoms of Carbon have the atomic number of 6, whereas all atoms of Oxygen have 8 protons in their nucleus.
+- For example, all carbon atoms have the atomic number of 6, whereas all atoms of Oxygen have 8 protons in their nucleus.

-- The number of protons and neutrons combined give us the mass number of an atom.
+- The number of protons and neutrons combine to give us the mass number of an atom.

 - It is represented using the letter ‘A.’

 - As both protons and neutrons are present in the nucleus of an atom, they are together called nucleons.